-Please note that the March intake for the course is for Aylesbury Campus only.
+Please note that we are offering a February intake for the course.
 Study areas including health across the lifespan; physical and mental health; professional practice; legislation and ethics; assessment and management of patients; leadership, management and service improvement.
 Develop the practical skills, knowledge, attitudes, skills and behaviours needed to nurse adults professionally and compassionately.
 Gain significant practical experience on a course comprising 50% theoretical learning and 50% practical learning – with some of the highest graduate employment rates in the country.
 Benefit from a course that will lead you to a challenging and rewarding career as a registered adult nurse in a range of healthcare environments, including community hospital and residential settings, and can provide a route to specialised clinical practice, management or education.
 This course enables you to learn in a variety of ways in academic, simulated and actual practice settings.
 You will experience 50% of your time in practice, supervised by practitioners, who are trained to support your learning, learning to provide care and experience a diverse range of practice settings.
 50% of your time will be university based, learning in the classroom, in individual study and simulated practice environments.
 You will engage in a Service Improvement Project that will enable you to develop the skills to make a real change to the quality of service provision in practice.
 You will have support for your learning in theory and practice from a team of lecturers, all of whom are experienced, registered nurses.
 Graduates from this course have the knowledge and skills to care for adults in varied multi-professional contexts, collaborating with health colleagues and other services to deliver high quality, evidence based, compassionate nursing care to adults.